CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-02-storage-lab.md

 Now that you have an Azure Storage account, you can create a container for blob data.

 1. Download the product1.json JSON file from https://aka.ms/product1.json and save it on your computer (you can save it in any folder - you'll upload it to blob storage later).

       >**Note:** If the JSON file is displayed in your browser, save the page as **product1.json**.

 2. In the Azure portal page go to the newly created storage account for your storage container, on the left side, in the  **Data storage**  section, select  **Containers**.

-3. In the  **Containers**  page, select  **＋ Container**  and add a new container named  **data**  with a public access level of  **Private (no anonymous access)**.
+3. In the **Containers** page, select **&#65291; Container** and add a new container named **data** with an anonymous access level of **Private (no anonymous access)**..

 4. When the  **data**  container has been created, verify that it's listed in the  **Containers**  page.